 Lang Lieu was cooking Vietnamese Square Sticky Rice Cake and Vietnamese Round Sticky Rice Cake

 The process of making Vietnamese Square Sticky Rice Cake is time-consuming and requires the contribution of several people.
 Then the cake will be boiled in about 12 hours by wood.

-In the traditional conception of Vietnamese people, the process of making Chung cake is the opportunity for family to come together.
-Sitting around the warm fire, all members in the family tell one another the past stories and are ready for a New Year with wishes of best things.
+In the traditional conception of Vietnamese people, the process of making Chung cake is the opportunity for the family to come together.
+Sitting around the warm fire, all members of the family tell one another the past stories and are ready for a New Year with wishes of best things.